pyston/pyston_v1/docs/REFCOUNTING.md

 Similarly, this can happen in our code.
 If you store sometihng in a `static` variable, you will typically have to call PyGC_RegisterStaticConstant.
 There is a helper function for the common case -- getStaticString() is equivalent to `PyGC_RegisterStaticConstant(PyString_InternFromString())`, which happens a decent amount.

+## Testing

+Some misc testing notes:

+- Most literals will get interned.
+This also includes the constants produced via some simple constant folding.
+This means that it is hard to use them as the object that you think might get collected or not (ie `does_this_get_freed_too_early(1)`).
+I tend to use something like `2.0 ** 5`, since this is something that the JITs will not try to constant-fold.

 ## Debugging

 First, this is all much much much easier when everything is super deterministic.